csmaller/blog/content/blog/relationships-in-the-2020s.md

 "Did you tell him you are married and maybe you shouldn't give out your number?"
 I get within inches of her face.
 I am staring her dead in the eye.

 "I want to see these texts between you.
-Right now, please".
+Right now, please."

 I am numb.
 I am cold.

 I  grab her phone after I catch her staring at it in the kitchen possibly looking for some way out.

 Where is the delete button?
 How do I delete these messages?
 How?

 I see the messages.
 She is the instigator of the conversation, not he.
 She got his number and reached out to him.

 "Hey it's Mary from (sushi emoji)"

 "Oh i wouldn't have known it was you if it wasn't for the sushi emoji!
 I had such a great time *connecting* with you.
-I almost missed my flight and would have had to stay at your place"
+I almost missed my flight and would have had to stay at your place."

 Ah, the single guy bringing sleeping arrangements into the conversation.
 An old trick I have used many times.
 Like the velociraptors in Jurassic Park testing the electric fence, except he was looking for a way in, not out.

-"oh thats ok i have extra beds"
+"oh thats ok i have extra beds!"

 "I" not "We".
 Extra beds? what the hell is she talking about?